 If an Infant has been booked in a seat, the 10kgs baggage allowance no longer applies.
 A stroller or pushchair and car seat are still available for carriage free of charge.
 All other items would need to be part of any pre-purchased weight allowance on the same booking.
 A hand baggage allowance would apply if a seat has been booked.
 The Stroller or Buggy must be completely collapsible and have a protective cover but may not contain any other items.

 Strollers may be checked to your final destination without a fee, in addition to your normal baggage allowance.
 Children can be transported in their strollers throughout the airport.
 However, strollers must be checked at the gate.
 No strollers of any size are permitted as carry-on baggage.
 Your child’s stroller will be delivered to you at the aircraft door upon request at your connecting city or destination.
 Large, non-collapsible strollers cannot be checked at the gate.
 Please see a United representative at the airport check-in counter to check your large, non-collapsible stroller.
 United is not responsible for damage that occurs to strollers that are not packaged in a box and checked at the check-in counter.

-When travelling with children or infants, you’re welcome to bring one fully collapsible pushchair or car seat, in addition to your free checked baggage allowance.
-Note that these will fly in the aircraft’s hold, rather than the cabin.
+When travelling with children or infants, you’re welcome to bring one fully collapsible pushchair and a car seat, in addition to your free checked baggage allowance.
+Please note that pushchairs will fly in the aircraft’s hold.